-Resolution 17 - Directors' authority to allot shares
+Resolution 16 - Directors' authority to allot shares

-Resolution 17 seeks authority under the Companies Act 2006 for Directors to allot ordinary shares in the capital of the Company.
+Resolution 16 seeks authority under the Companies Act 2006 for Directors to allot ordinary shares in the capital of the Company.
+The Directors' existing allotment authority is due to expire at the 2020 AGM.
 The UK Investment Association ('IA') guidelines on Directors' authority to allot shares state that IA members will regard as routine resolutions seeking authority to allot shares representing up to two-thirds of the Company's issued share capital, provided that any amount in excess of one-third of the Company's issued share capital is only used to allot shares pursuant to a fully pre-emptive rights issue.

-In light of these guidelines, the Board considers it appropriate that Directors be granted authority to allot shares in the capital of the Company up to a maximum nominal amount of US\$48,051,850 representing two-thirds or approximately 67% of the Company's issued ordinary share capital as at March 13, 2017 (the latest practicable date prior to publication of this document).
+In light of these guidelines, the Board considers it appropriate that Directors be granted authority to allot shares in the capital of the Company up to a maximum nominal amount of US\$48,827,222 representing two-thirds or approximately 67% of the Company's issued ordinary share capital as at March 4, 2020 (the latest practicable date prior to publication of this document).

-Of this amount a nominal amount of US\$24,025,925 (representing one-third or approximately 33% of the Company's issued ordinary share capital) can only be allotted pursuant to a rights issue.
-The authority will last until the end of the next AGM of the Company or, if earlier, until July 31, 2018.
+Of this amount, a nominal amount of US\$24,413,611 (representing one-third or approximately 33% of the Company's issued ordinary share capital) can only be allotted pursuant to a rights issue.
+The authority will last until the close of business on June 30, 2021 or, if earlier, until the conclusion of the Company's 2021 AGM.
 The Directors have no present intention to allot new ordinary shares other than to fulfil the Company's obligations under its executive and employee share plans.
-As at March 13, 2017 the Company held no ordinary shares in Treasury.
+As at March 4, 2020 the Company held no ordinary shares in Treasury.